TRACTION

 • About Charlotte Wood

-Charlotte is the author of seven novels and three books of non-fiction.
-Her latest book Stone Yard Devotional was short-listed for the 2024 Booker Prize and five other awards, drawing praise from authors Anne Enright, Tim Winton, Karen Joy Fowler and others.
+Charlotte is the author of seven novels and three non-fiction works.
+Her last book, Stone Yard Devotional, was shortlisted for the 2024 Booker Prize and selected as one of 10 Best Books of 2025 by The New York Times and The Washington Post.
+It has been praised by authors Anne Enright, Sigrid Nunez, Tim Winton, Karen Joy Fowler, Hannah Kent and Paula Hawkins among others.
 Previous books include The Luminous Solution on the creative process; the international bestseller, The Weekend; and the Stella Prize-winning The Natural Way of Things.
-In 2023 Sydney’s Belvoir Theatre Company staged an adaptation of her novel The Weekend, and The Natural Way of Things featured in ABC Television’s 2021 series ‘The Books That Made Us’.